Rewarding your dog or puppy with the best treats for good behavior is a fun and effective way to train.

 Some treat choices are described below:

 Using Your Dog's Regular Food as Treats.
-This is great for puppies, for dogs on a diet and really for all dogs!
+This is great for puppy treats, for dogs on a diet and really for all dogs!

 "People Foods" Make Great Dog Treats: People food makes some of the best dog treats!
 Dogs love it, it's convenient and healthy.